-- · Update README.rst to include Makefile targets for Blossom. - · Makefile updates: - Fix a typo for the pvcblossom target. - Update the pinned git hashes for sam2p and pdfsizeopt.
+- Update README.rst to include Makefile targets for Blossom. - · Makefile updates: - Fix a typo for the pvcblossom target. - Update the pinned git hashes for sam2p and pdfsizeopt.

 - The rule that miners SHOULD NOT mine blocks that chain to other blocks with a block version number greater than 4, has been removed.
-This is because such blocks (mined nonconformantly) exist in the current consensus chain on the production Zcash network. - · Clarify that Equihash is based on a variation of the Generalized Birthday Problem, and cite [AR2017]. - · Update reference [BGG2017] (previously [BGG2016]). - · Add macros and Makefile support for building the Blossom specification.
+This is because such blocks (mined nonconformantly) exist in the current Mainnet consensus block chain. - · Clarify that Equihash is based on a variation of the Generalized Birthday Problem, and cite [AR2017]. - Update reference [BGG2017] (previously [BGG2016]). - · Add macros and Makefile support for building the Blossom specification.